-- (i) issue shares in the capital of the Company whether by way of rights, bonus or otherwise; - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued or other transferable rights to subscribe for or purchase shares including but not limited to the creation and issue of warrants, debentures or other instruments convertible into shares; and - (iii) issue additional Instruments arising from adjustments made to the number of Instruments previously issued in the event of rights, bonus or capitalisation issues; - (b) (notwithstanding the authority conferred by the shareholders may have ceased to be in force) issue shares in pursuance of any Instrument made or granted by the directors while the authority was in force, provided always that:- - (i) the aggregate number of shares to be issued pursuant to this resolution (including shares to be issued in pursuance of Instruments made or granted pursuant to this resolution) does not exceed 50% of the total number of issued shares excluding treasury shares of the Company, of which the aggregate number of shares (including shares to be issued in pursuance of Instruments made or granted pursuant to this resolution) to be issued other than on a prorata basis to shareholders of the Company does not exceed 20% of the total number of issued shares excluding treasury shares of the Company.
-Unless prior shareholders' approval is require under the Listing Rules, an issue of treasury shares will not require further shareholders' approval and will not included in the aforementioned limits;
+- a) "That, pursuant to Section 161 of the Companies Act 1967, and the Listing Manual of SGX-ST, approval be and is hereby given to the directors of the company at any time to such persons and upon such terms and for such purposes as the directors may in their absolute discretion deem fit, to:- - Resolution 6 - (i) issue shares in the capital of the company whether by way of rights, bonus or otherwise; - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued or other transferable rights to subscribe for or purchase shares including but not limited to the creation and issue of warrants, debentures or other instruments convertible into shares; and - (iii) issue additional Instruments arising from adjustments made to the number of Instruments previously issued in the event of rights, bonus or capitalisation issues; - (notwithstanding the authority conferred by the shareholders may have ceased to be in force) issue shares in pursuance of any Instrument made or granted by the directors while the authority was in force, provided always that:- - (i) the aggregate number of shares to be issued pursuant to this resolution (including shares to be issued in pursuance of Instruments made or granted pursuant to this resolution) does not exceed 50% of the total number of issued shares excluding treasury shares of the company, of which the aggregate number of shares (including shares to be issued in pursuance of Instruments made or granted pursuant to this resolution) to be issued other than on a pro-rata basis to shareholders of the company does not exceed 20% of the total number of issued shares excluding treasury shares of the company.
+Unless prior shareholders' approval is required under the Listing Rules, an issue of treasury shares will not require further shareholders' approval and will not included in the aforementioned limits:

-For the purpose of this resolution, the total number of issued shares excluding treasury shares is based on the Company's total number of shares excluding treasury shares at the time this resolution is passed, after adjusting for:-
+For the purpose of this resolution, the total number of issued shares excluding treasury shares is based on the company's total number of shares excluding treasury shares at the time this resolution is passed, after adjusting for:- a) new shares arising from the conversion or exercise of convertible securities; or

-- a) new shares arising from the conversion or exercise of convertible securities; or - new shares arising from exercising share options or vesting of share awards outstanding or subsisting at the time this resolution is passed provided the options or awards were granted in compliance with Part VIII of Chapter 8 of the Listing Manual of SGX-ST; and - c) any subsequent consolidation or subdivision of the Company's shares; - (ii) such authority shall, unless revoked or varied by the Company at a general meeting, continue in force until the conclusion of the next AGM or the date by which the next AGM of the Company is required by law to be held, whichever is the earlier."
-(See Explanatory Note 6)

-8. To transact any other business which may properly be transacted at an AGM.
+- new shares arising from exercising share options or vesting of share awards outstanding or subsisting at the time this resolution is passed provided the options or awards were granted in compliance with Part VIII of Chapter 8 of the Listing Manual of SGX-ST; and - c) any subsequent consolidation or subdivision of the company's shares; - (ii) such authority shall, unless revoked or varied by the company at a general meeting, continue in force until the conclusion of the next AGM or the date by which the next AGM of the company is required by law to be held, whichever is the earlier."
+(See Explanatory Note 3) - 7.
+To transact any other business which may properly be transacted at an AGM.

-Dated this 8th day of April 2021
+Dated this 8th day of April 2022